cuba-platform/cuba-dnd/README.md

 }
 ```

-Methods drop and getCriterion are invoked every time when dragging component is dropped to layout.
+The methods drop() and getCriterion() are invoked every time when the dragged component is dropped to the layout.
-In drop method we should implement our logic to handle component's drop.
+In the drop() method we should implement our logic to handle component's drop.

-Method getCriterion allows to specify criteria which accept dropping to this layout various components
+Method getCriterion() allows us to specify the criteria to accept dropping various components to this layout
 (e.g. only Labels and/or Buttons etc.).
 In this case we accept all components: AcceptCriterion.ACCEPT_ALL.

-If we run this app and try to drag button to the dashboard we will see that the dropping area is not highlighted.
+If we now run this app and try to drag a button to the dashboard, we will see that the dropping area is not highlighted.
-This is due to dashboard property height is AUTO.
-To expand this layout we should write some CSS in the extension theme of this app.
+This is due to the dashboard property height which is set to AUTO.
+To expand this layout we should write some CSS in the extension theme of the app.
-To do this, we create extension theme in Project Properties.
+To do this, we create a theme extension in Project Properties.

 ![](/sreenshots/4-theme-extention.png "Create extension theme")

-Add follow code to the halo-ext.scss:
+Add the following code to the halo-ext.scss:

 ```css
 .min-height{